dusanmitrovic98/AdvancedDataStructures/README.md

 ```
 [x] 1.
 Trees | status: PENDING
-data structure consisting of nodes connected by
+data structure consisting of nodes connected by edges, with a single node
         A non-linear

 [x] 2.
 Graphs | status: PENDING